 Developmental Co-ordination Disorder (DCD)/Dyspraxia

-This section introduces Developmental Co-ordination Disorder (DCD) or dyspraxia and explores how it may impact on a student’s academic performance and participation in college life.
+This section introduces Developmental Co-ordination Disorder (DCD) or dyspraxia and explores how it may impact on a student’s academic performance and participation in university life.
 Here, the main focus is to suggest ways in which you as a staff member can support students with DCD/dyspraxia within their role of being a student.

 - Difficulties that may be experienced by university students who have DCD